strapi/documentation/docusaurus/docs/dev-docs/backend-customization/webhooks.md

 ## Payloads

 :::tip NOTE
-Private fields and passwords are not sent in the payload.
+Private fields and s are not sent in the payload.
 :::

 ### Headers